Level 1 Science

-Students and teachers will consults on how many external standards, if any a student might sit at the end of the year.
-All students will be able to gain at least 20 credits.
+Students and teachers will consult on how many external standards, if any, a student might sit at the end of the year.
+All students have the opportunity to gain at least 20 credits.

 During the year students will investigate and develop an understanding of Biology, Physics and Chemistry by studying a range of topics which could include:

-Motion, Acids and Bases and Genetics, which are all all assessed externally.
+Motion, Acids and Bases and Genetics, which are all assessed externally.

 Micro-organisms, Atomic Structure, Astronomy, Food, Metals, Chemical reactions which will be assessed internally.